44 In DIY

 Outdoor Table Supplies

-Drill Here
+- Drill

-Poly Sealer Here or weatherproof stain
+- Poly Sealer or weatherproof stain

 Cutting Your Lumber

 We personally wanted a huge table – we have 4 kids and family in town so when we eat outside we usually have company.
 It’s also worth mentioning that the way the legs are made, it’s not as easy to put chairs on the ends.
-With that being said our table is 96 inches long.
+With that being said, our table is 96 inches long.

 First things first, when everything is cut – build your legs.
-Lay down one of your 36 inch boards and drill into it the 30 inch boards coming up from the ends.
+Lay down one of your 36 inch boards and drill into it so the 30 inch boards are coming up from the ends.
 You will then have a U.

 Then you need to drill your top cross beam in.
 We laid a scrap of 2×4 on top of the board to make sure we were giving it the perfect amount of clearance for the top.